connictro/connictro_blockchain_examples/permit_voucher/README.md

 ## Free demo without registration
 The Connictro homepage links to a pre-defined "Permit/Voucher" demo with limited supply and validity, using the same code as in this repository.
-This does not require any installation.
+This does not require any installation or registration for the SaaS service (even not for Free Trial).
 However to see the full platform capability, it is recommended to install the components as described in the next section.

 ## Installation
 1. Sign up for a Connictro Blockchain Trial (or commercial) license.
 You'll receive credentials for production and